Publish Novellas 12 May 2021

 “If you get through the first day, maybe you can get them off tomorrow.
 But with all the questions you ask, that’s not likely,” Isabela says while grimacing and grasping her side.

-“Are you alright,” Caroline asks with concern.
+“Are you all right,” Caroline asks with concern.

 “Yes, keep sweeping,” replies Isabela.
 Now, we must fetch water.
 Isabela, reaches for two large clay water vessels.
 Because of her restraints, Caroline grabs only one.
 They head through the forest in another direction.